SoftwareAG/c8y-docs/content/device-sdk/linux-agent-user-guide-bundle/overview.md

 layout: redirect
 weight: 10
 ---
-The Cumulocity IoT Linux Agent is a generic device agent for connecting Linux-powered devices to Cumulocity IoT.
+The Cumulocity IoT Linux agent is a generic device agent for connecting Linux-powered devices to Cumulocity IoT.
 It runs on all major Linux distributions like Ubuntu, Debian, Raspbian, and CentOS.

 ### Supported functionality